 Rather than reacting to behaviours after they occur, PBS focuses on prevention.
 This includes adjusting environments, teaching alternative skills and addressing everyday triggers.

-In Positive Behaviour Support and allied health services, evidence-based practice means using proven approaches that combine current knowledge, practitioner experience and the individual’s goals and preferences.
+In Positive Behaviour Support, evidence-based practice means using proven approaches that combine current knowledge, practitioner experience and the individual’s goals and preferences.

 Practitioners focus on: